damade/CurrencyConverter/README.md

 * Migrate to KSP and K2 compiler.
 * Use the Konsist library to write rules about the architecture and class conventions.
 * Set up macro benchmark and fix memory leaks.
-* Replace BuildSrc, migrate to using version catalogs and update App Dependencies.
+* Replace BuildSrc, migrate to using version catalogs and update App Dependencies (In Progress).
 * Add screenshot and UI/integration testing,

 ## Product Roadmap